Jeunese/jeunese.github.io/docs/docs-as-code.md

 Every time you push to your remote repo, either through the command line or with VSCode, you trigger Docsify to convert your Markdown files to HTML before your content is published on your website through [GitHub Pages](https://pages.github.com/).

-Alternatively, you could generate your HTML page with Docsify locally, and upload it onto GitHub pages.
+Alternatively, you could generate your HTML page with Docsify locally, and then upload it onto GitHub pages.

 ### Get started with Docs-as-Code